South African intervention in Lesotho

-The Southern African Development Community intervention in Lesotho, codenamed Operation Boleas, also called the South African Invasion of Lesotho, was a military invasion launched by the Southern African Development Community (SADC), and led by South Africa through its South African National Defence Force into Lesotho to quell a coup d'état.
+The South African intervention in Lesotho, codenamed Operation Boleas, was a military invasion launched by the Southern African Development Community (SADC), and led by South Africa through its South African National Defence Force into Lesotho to quell unrest after the 1998 elections.

 Prelude

-In May 1998, parliamentary elections in Lesotho resulted in an overwhelming majority for the ruling Lesotho Congress for Democracy Party, which won 79 out of 80 seats.
-However allegations of vote fraud soon surfaced, and after a failed lawsuit by the opposition parties, widespread rioting broke out.

-Under President Nelson Mandela the ANC-led government in South Africa (which completely landlocks Lesotho) announced it would hold a formal inquiry to determine the allegations of corruption.
-Controversially, the report only alleged minor irregularities.
+In May 1998, parliamentary elections in Lesotho resulted in an overwhelming majority for the ruling Lesotho Congress for Democracy (LCD) Party, which won 79 out of 80 seats.
+The main opposition party, the Basotho National Party, won the remaining 1 seat, yet with a 24% share of voters.
+Allegations of vote fraud soon surfaced, and after a failed lawsuit by the opposition parties, widespread rioting broke out.
+In addition the new government lacked support in key areas of the military, police and civil service, facing rebellion in the army.
+Under President Nelson Mandela the ANC-led government in South Africa (which completely landlocks Lesotho) announced it would create a SADC commission to determine the allegations of corruption.
+Led by South African judge, Pius Langa, the commission's report stated there was no evidence of electoral malpractice or fraud.

 Intervention

-At the time of the intervention, both Mandela and Deputy President Shaun Matuwane were out of South Africa, with Home Affairs Minister Mangosuthu Buthelezi serving as acting president.
+In light of the rising crisis and lack of support from elements of the state, the de jure ruling party, the LCD, sent a plea for military assistance to South Africa and Botswana.
+At the time of the intervention, both Mandela and Deputy President Thabo Mbeki were out of South Africa, with Home Affairs Minister Mangosuthu Buthelezi serving as acting president.
 Mandela approved the deployment of the South African National Defence Force (SANDF) to Lesotho on 22 September 1998 to quell the rioting and maintain order.
 Botswana Defence Force soldiers were also deployed.
 The operation was described as an "intervention to restore democracy and the rule of law".
 The SANDF contingent included a squadron of Ratel-90 and Rooikat armoured fighting vehicles seconded from 1 Special Service Battalion.

-Widespread arson, violence, and looting occurred despite the presence of SANDF soldiers.
-The last South African troops were pulled out in May 1999 after seven months of occupation.
-The capital city of Maseru was heavily damaged, requiring a period of several years for rebuilding.
+Widespread arson, violence, and looting occurred despite the presence of SADC soldiers.
+The central business district of the capital, Maseru, was burned down by opposition supporters.
+The heavily damaged city required a period of several years of rebuilding.

+International reactions

+South Africa was accused in some quarters of using its military and diplomatic superiority as a regional hegemon to dominate and meddle in the internal affairs of its much smaller, weaker enclave to further its own strategic interests, in particular the water supply to its economic hub, Gauteng Province.
+South Africa is the largest economic and military power in the SADC.
+Despite this, many influential powers such as the United Kingdom, United States of America and the European Union supported the SADC intervention in Lesotho as an "appropriate assumption of regional responsibility".